 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is (e.g., use "Title", "Position", "The Company") and cannot exceed the page limit (as described in Section 4.02).
+This Submittal Form cannot exceed the page limit (as described in Section 4.02).

 SEC.
 4.08 MANDATORY REQUIREMENTS (SUBMITTAL FORM F)

 Offerors must complete and submit this Submittal Form.